Building Permits and Development Permits

 Appeals can be submitted to the regional Appeal Board, which serves 18 different municipalities across Central Alberta.
 For more information please visit the Appeal Board page.

-You have one year from the date your Development Permit is issued to complete the work.
+You have one year from the date your Development Permit is issued to commence the work unless an extension is granted by the Development Authority.

 Contractors must have a current Town of Olds Business Licence to operate.